abelozer/cisco-hints/ios-xr/flexible-cli.md

 ```cisco
 alias setbox (action) apply-group interfaces ospf $action; apply-template $action (1)
 ```
-> Apply-group rewrites itself.
+> **Warning** Apply-group rewrites itself.
 If you want to add one group more you have to list all of them.

 ## Use alias
 Of course engineers should not do this with their hands.
 This work is dedicated for scripts.